AnjayGoel/anjaygoel.github.io/_posts/2021-08-08-Cryptocurrencies.md

 It should be clear that decentralization and trustlessness are not binary states.
 And achieving them has several trade-offs and limitations.
 Now, It is time that you ask yourself some important questions:

 * How much decentralization and trustlessness do you need if any at all?
-* What real-life problems does it actually solves?
+* What real-life problems does it actually solve?
+Do alternative solutions exist?
 * Are you willing to give up simplicity, instantaneous transactions, and a lower transaction fee for the sake of decentralization?
 * In a decentralized environment, Who regulates the market and how?
 Who is accountable for what?